gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 The creature gags on broken glass.
 I bellow and pull my hand out of its mouth.
 There are bloody bits of glass everywhere.
 The thing writhes on the stone, bashing its head against the wall.
-I hop over to Cup's spear, graceful as always, pick it up, reverse it, and bury it in the creature's back.
+I hop over to Cup's spear, graceful as a spavined mule, pick it up, and bury it in the creature's back.

 The thing twists and snaps a little, but that's just its legs not knowing that it's dead yet.
 And then everything is still and dark, completely dark.
-My lantern is gone, my pack is gone, my ankle is broken or near enough, and my sword—I need my sword.
+My lantern is gone, my pack is gone, my ankle is broken, and my sword—I need my sword.

 I hop over to where the first creature ought to be, but damn me if it isn't gone.
 The sword's weight must have rolled it over the side.
 With a little bit